deanebarker/content-cloud-response-providers/README.md

 * **__clear:** Clears the cache of a static site
 * **__asset/[filename]:** Returns the content of a file stored outside the zip archive, in the local assets for the static site content object.
 This is intended to be used as the target of a `LINK`, `SCRIPT`, or `IMG` tag.

 This is extensible.
-New commands can be registered in `StaticSiteCommands`.
+New commands can be registered in `ResponseProviderCommands`.

 Presently, none of these command paths are authenticated.